jinoh0731/Financial-news-information-retrieval/README.md

 - **Relevance**: Relevance measures how well a document corresponds to a query's intent.
 It is a critical aspect in the effectiveness of an IR system.

-# Dataset (Tiffany to complete later)
+# Dataset (Incomplete)

 The dataset is comprised of three different parts:
 - **Perigon**: Perigon News Data is part of the broader set of services offered by Perigon, specifically focusing on delivering real-time, AI-enriched global news data.
 This service provides access to a vast and diverse range of news sources, encompassing over 100,000 sources worldwide.
 Dataset has 5,216 news articles with a range from 9/13/2022 to 9/8/2023.
+   - Relevant Columns:
+     - `title_and_content` – News article
+     - `Industry` – A categorical variable to represent the news article’s main industry.
+There are 67 categories.
+     - `url` – URL of the news article
+     - `articleId` – unique identifier within the Perigon News Data

 - **Sustainability Accounting Standards Board (SASB)**: SASB is a non-profit organization that develops and maintains industry-specific standards that guide companies' disclosure of financially material sustainability information to investors and other financial stakeholders.
 Data was webscraped from 67 industries that identified the ESG issues relevant to a particular industry.
-- **GPT4 for labels**
+For each industry, there are 3-8 sub-topics that indicate what is considered ESG within that particular industry.
+- **GPT4 for labels**: To identify whether an article is ESG relevant or not, we needed to create ground truth labels for our dataset.
+We created a GPT4 pipeline using the following prompts: o	INSERT PROMPT
+GPT4 would then label an article as “Major”, “Minor” or “No” ESG relevant, which we used as ground truth for the rest of our dataset.

 During data pre-processing, we applied Spacy to remove any stop-words to end up with the following word count:
 Graphic of Cleaned News Articles Word Count: